LOCATION: Rajasthan AREA: 5,750 km˛PRIVY PURSE: Rs 2,81,000 POPULATION: 216,722 (1931) RELIGION: Hindu

 - Maharaj Indar Sal of Raidhan (conferred in 1759, Revenue: 10,550Rs in 1893), born about 1833.

-- Kunwar Mokham Singh of Anterdeh and Maghana, married and had issue.
+- Kunwar Mokham Singh of Anterdeh and Maghlana, married and had issue, the Mokhamsinhot Hada clan.

 - Several Generations